 Chamomile tea is a classic, time-tested herbal remedy for gut health!
 The two variations of chamomile used by people for supporting digestion and mental health are German chamomile and Roman chamomile.

-As a well-known “nervine” (herb shown to soothe an overactive nervous system), chamomile is also often used as a sleep aid and helps take the edge off after a stressful day.
+As a nervine herb (herbs which calm and soothe an overactive nervous system), chamomile is also often used as a sleep aid and helps take the edge off after a stressful day.
 In spite of its “nervine” properties, chamomile is a wonderful way to help calm a nervous stomach!

 In addition to being a nervine, chamomile also has a tendency towards bitter taste/energetic properties which may explain why it supports digestion in so many ways.
 Chamomile tea has been shown in many cases to help reduce gastrointestinal discomfort significantly for people with symptoms varying from gas, bloating or stomach upset, to ulcers, gastrointestinal disorders, and even hemorrhoids (4).